-The EMT program is designed to provide entry level knowledge and skills.
-Instructional design and content is based on Illinois laws and EMS rules, the National EMS Education Standards; the National EMS Scope of Practice Model and the National Registry of EMTs (NREMT) as approved by the Program Medical Director, Advisory Committee, and Harper College Curriculum Committee.
+The paramedic program is designed to expand upon entry level knowledge and skills acquired through an EMT or Advanced EMT (AEMT) course.
+Instructional design and content is based on Illinois laws and EMS rules, the National EMS Education Standards; the National EMS Scope of Practice Model, and guidelines published by CoAEMSP and The National Registry of EMTs (NREMT) as approved by the Program Medical Director, Advisory Committee, and Harper College Curriculum Committee.

-A collaborative agreement with Harper College for the EMT program has existed since 2003.
+A collaborative agreement with Harper College for the PM program has existed since 2003.
 The Illinois Community College Board approved the Associate in Applied Sciences (AAS) degree in EMS at Harper College as a unit of instruction on Feb 21, 2003.
 On April 1, 2003, The Illinois Board of Higher Education authorized Harper to offer the AAS degree in EMS.

-All students are enrolled at NCH and Harper College for EMS certificate courses.
+All students are dually enrolled at NCH and Harper College for EMS certificate courses.
+Students are batch registered by Harper College for the courses in each semester.

-Students may exit the program after finishing the EMT, and / or paramedic certificate or they may complete the full AAS degree.
+Students may exit the program after finishing the paramedic certificate or they may complete the full AAS degree.

-Prerequisite (EMT or AEMT license) Credit hrs
+Prerequisite (EMT or AEMT license) 9

-EMS 111, 112, 113 or approved EMT Education 9
+EMS 111, 112, 113 or approved EMT Education

-Paramedic CERTIFICATE Program Credit hrs
+Paramedia CERTIFICATE Program Credit hrs

 EMS 210 Preparatory (fall) 10

 EMS 211 Med.
-Emerg I (fall) 5
+Emerg Ì (fall) 5

 EMS 217 Hospital Internship (fall) 2

 EMS 212 Med.
 Emerg II (spring) 7

-EMS 213 Trauma, special populations (sprin ıg) 6
+EMS 213 Trauma, special populations (sprin g) 6

 EMS 218 Hospital Internship (spring) 2

 EMS 215 Field Internship (spring) 4

 EMS 216 Seminar (summer) 3

-Total credit hours39
+Total credit hours